QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 ```

 Limited references cannot be copied implicitely.
 They can't be assigned to
 non-limited variables or fields.
-They can be passed by reference to parameters
+They can be passed by reference to
-through borrow semantics:
+- limtied parameters, in which case they are moved
+- non limited parameters, in which case they are temporarily borrowed:

 ```Ada
    procedure P1 (V : Integer);